 I came to the University of Manchester in 2005 from the University of Gloucestershire, where I had been teaching since 1989.
 Before that, I completed a PhD at the University of Bristol: An Epistemology for Liberation: Marxist Questions to Liberation Theology (1990).

 In both teaching and research I am committed to relating theological insights to the dilemmas and issues of modern life.
 My work thereby cuts across disciplinary boundaries and draws on political theory and philosophy as well as Christian theological traditions.
-I am the author of Theology, Ideology and Liberation (Cambridge University Press, 1994), A Political Theology of Nature (Cambridge University Press, 2003), Anti-human Theology: Nature, Technology and the Postnatural (SCM, 2010) and numerous articles, and am co-editor of the Blackwell Companion to Political Theology (2004)--a second edition is in preparation.
+I am the author of Theology, Ideology and Liberation (Cambridge University Press, 1994), A Political Theology of Nature (Cambridge University Press, 2003), Anti-human Theology: Nature, Technology and the Postnatural (SCM, 2010), A Theology of Postnatural Right (LIT Verlag, 2019), and numerous articles, and am co-editor of the Blackwell Companion to Political Theology (2004), second edition (2019).

 I am the Director of the Lincoln Theological Institute, a centre for advanced research in religion and society at the University of Manchester.
 Furthermore, I am a member of the Center of Theological Inquiry (Princeton, USA) and part of its enquiry in Astrobiology.
 I'm also the Chair of the European Forum for the Study of Religion and the Environment and Co-Investigator for the ESRC-funded project 'Life on the Breadline: Christianity, Poverty and Politics in the 21st Century City'.